 In March, 2014, the Company issued 100,000 share purchase warrants to acquire an equivalent number of common shares of the Company, at an exercise price of \$4.00 per share for an exercise period of up to four years from the issuance date.
 The warrants were issued pursuant to a technology option agreement.
 The fair value of these warrants was determined to be \$303,000 and was recorded in general and administrative expenses.
 The weighted average assumptions used for the Black-Scholes option-pricing model to value these warrants were: volatility of 156.6%, risk free rate of 1.4%, term of 4 years and dividend rate of 0%.
-The Company used the Black-Scholes option-pricing model as the resultant fair value is not significantly different than the Monte Carlo option pricing model.
+The Company used the Black-Scholes option-pricing model to value these warrants were: volatility of 156.6%, risk free rate of 1.4%, term of 4 years and dividend rate of 0%.
+The Company used the Black-Scholes option-pricing model.
 In August 2014, the Company repriced the 100,000 warrants by reducing the exercise price from \$4.00 to \$1.06.
 As a result, the Company recorded incremental fair value of \$14,000 during the year ended December 31, 2014.